cwensel/cascading/README.md

 ## General Information:

-Project and contact information: http://www.cascading.org/
+Project and contact information: [cascading.org](http://cascading.org/)

 This distribution includes six Cascading jar files:

-* cascading-x.y.z.jar      - all relevant Cascading class files and libraries, with a 'lib' folder
 * cascading-core-x.y.z.jar     - all Cascading Core class files
+* cascading-xml-x.y.z.jar      - all Cascading XML operations class files
 * cascading-local-x.y.z.jar    - all Cascading Local mode class files
 * cascading-hadoop-x.y.z.jar   - all Cascading Hadoop mode class files
-* cascading-xml-x.y.z.jar  - all Cascading XML operations class files
-* cascading-test-x.y.z.jar - all Cascading tests and test utilities
+* cascading-platform-x.y.z.jar - all Cascading platform tests and test utilities

-These jars are all available via www.conjars.org.
+These jars are all available via the [Conjars.org](http://conjars.org) Maven repository.

 Hadoop mode is where the Cascading application should run on a Hadoop cluster.

 Local mode is where the Cascading application will run locally in memory without any Hadoop dependenices.

+The Platform jar only includes tests common across all supported platforms, currently only Local and Hadoop modes.

 ## Building: